Criteria for Interview/Acceptance

 The School does not set a firm minimum acceptable GPA, however as the applicant pool grows more and more competitive we are finding that the most qualified applicants have demonstrated consistently high GPAs and rarely fall below a 3.0 cumulative GPA as well as a 3.0 science GPA.
 In rare cases where an applicant’s GPA falls below 3.0 but the applicant otherwise appears to be a sound candidate for interview, the Admissions Committee carefully evaluates other criteria (see below) to determine the eligibility of an applicant for interview.

-Successful applicants from the 2012 cycle scored at or above the 50th percentile in all areas of the GRE.
+Successful applicants from the most recent cycles scored at or above a cumulative score of 300 on the GRE.

 Please note the committee will evaluate your most recent set of GRE scores only.